 We use UCAS points in our offer making and welcome a wide range of qualifications.

 All applicants are individually assessed via interview with portfolio.

-Whichever course you choose, you'll be given your own dedicated workspace, conveniently located in an open-plan studio.
+Whichever course you choose, you'll be given your own dedicated work space, conveniently located in an open-plan studio.
 You’ll also get the chance to be trained to use workshops from photography to Fine Metal.

 Our workshop facilities include 3D (wood, metal and plastics), digital imaging, surface decoration, and ceramics.

 You'll learn in a relaxed, supportive and professional workshop and studio environment, with plenty of practical, hands-on project work.

 Our graduates have gone on to become successful practising visual artists, winning important prizes and receiving industry recognition.
 The course provides the transferable skills to take up positions in a wide range of cultural and creative employment destinations; recent graduates are now working as photographic production managers, gallery directors, and set designers.